Question: "I was arrested and the police didn't read me my rights. Does this mean the case will get thrown out by the judge?"

 If you are charged with a crime and part of the evidence the District Attorney wants to use to convict you is your own supposed "confession" (which the police will ironically call a "voluntary statement"), then it is possible for your defense attorney to file a "motion to suppress" those incriminating statements.

 The argument the defense attorney makes essentially boils down to this: under all of the circumstances of the custodial interrogation, the defendant did not knowingly, intelligently, and voluntarily waive his rights.
 If the judge agrees and grants the motion, the confession can't be used in the defendant's trial.
 In a case where a defendant's alleged confession makes up the bulk of the evidence, this can very well mean the end of the case.

 If the police didn't read you your rights when you were arrested, it doesn't mean your case is getting dismissed.
-But if you were questioned by detectives after your arrest and ended up incriminating yourself, it may be possible, under certain circumstances, to have those incriminating statements suppressed so that they can't be used against you in court.
+But if you were questioned by detectives after your arrest and ended up incriminating yourself, it may be possible, under certain circumstances, to have those incriminating statements suppressed.
 If the bulk of the evidence against you is your own statements made before you were properly Mirandized, then the suppression of your incriminating statements could very well lead to the dismissal of the case.

-I've tried to make this article as clear as possible, but if you have any questions about what I've written or if you have a criminal case you'd like to discuss with me, call or text me on my cell phone, the number listed on my website's banner, or send me an email.
-Don't worry about what time it is.
-I sometimes wake up at 2 in the morning and text back and forth with potential clients, so don't hesitate to reach out.
+I've tried to make this article as clear as possible, but if you have any questions about what I've written or if you have a criminal case you'd like to discuss with me, call or text me on my cell phone: (702) 580-4936.
+Don't worry about what time it is – I make myself available 24/7.